The theology company logo

 Tuesday 21 August 2007

 Digital computation can be performed with exact precision because physical realizations of its binary digits can be made effectively orthogonal by engineering design and error correcting software.
-Quantum computation, since it is essentially an analogue process, is much more difficult to engineer. so that the error correcting overhead becomes very burdensome.
-Nevertheless it is possible at some level, and co can gradually bootstrap itself up to digital precision, as we see in the copying of DNA (1 error in 109 as opposed to 1 in 1018 in a pretty ordinary silicon processor [?].)
+Quantum computation, since it is essentially an analogue process, is much more difficult to engineer.
+So that the error correcting overhead becomes very burdensome.
+Nevertheless it is possible at some level, and so can gradually bootstrap itself up to digital precision, as we see in the copying of DNA (1 error in 109 as opposed to 1 in 1018 in a pretty ordinary silicon processor [?].)

 Timing is of the essence.
 In addition to the spatial separation of the symbols involved in an operation they must also be temporally separated.
 An essential component of a digital computer is the digitization of time, based on a clock.
 The clock serves to hide the physical (analogue) transitions in the digital computer, leaving us with purely logical states.